Matzah ball: Transliterations of knaidel

 Although there are official transliterations of Yiddish words into English by the YIVO Institute, there are many non-standard transliterations.
 Alternate transliterations of the Yiddish term for matzah ball, in the singular, include: knaidl, knaidel, kneidl, and kneidel.
 Transliterations in the plural include: knaidels, knaidlach, knaidelach, kneidels, kneidlach, kneidelach, kneydls, kneydels, and kneydlach.

-The various transliterations of the term gave rise to minor controversy in June 2013, when it was the winning word in the Scripps National Spelling Bee.
+The various transliterations of the term gave rise to minor controversy in the United States in June 2013, when it was the winning word in the Scripps National Spelling Bee.
 Thirteen-year-old Arvind Mahankali of New York spelled "knaidel" correctly in accordance with Webster's Third New International Dictionary, the official dictionary of the Bee, to become the champion.
-However, there was controversy whether that was indeed the definitive spelling of the term, with others preferring "knaydel", "kneydel", "knadel", or "kneidel".
+However, there was controversy whether that was the definitive spelling of the term, with others preferring "knaydel", "kneydel", "knadel" or "kneidel".

-See Knödel for further information about the origin of the word and the food itself.

 History

-The exact origins of matzo balls – and the traditional matzo ball soup – are unknown.
-Some historians posit that the copious amounts of matzo meal produced during the Industrial Revolution in the 19th century[Incomplete thought—needs elaboration], others believe that Jews used the crumbs leftover from matzo baking to produce the filling additions to their soup.
+An early recipe for matzoh ball soup, made with beef stock, is found in The Jewish manual, or, Practical information in Jewish and modern cookery (1846).
+The exact origins of matzo balls, and the traditional matzo ball soup, are unknown.
+Some historians posit that the copious amounts of matzo meal produced during the Industrial Revolution in the 19th century contributed to the popularity of the matzo ball, others believe that Jews used the leftover matzo breadcrumbs for soup additions.
 It is believed that Jews began placing matzo balls in their soup as Eastern European cuisine began introducing dumplings in traditional foods, and Jews were adapting them to their dietary restrictions and culinary tastes.
 German, Austrian, and Alsatian Jews were the first to prepare matzo balls for their soup; middle eastern Jews introduced additional variations.
-An early recipe for matzoh ball soup, made with beef stock, is found in The Jewish manual, or, Practical information in Jewish and modern cookery (1846).

 Preparation

 Schmaltz (chicken fat) imparts a distinctive flavour, but many modern cooks prefer vegetable oils or margarine.
 The use of butter, while otherwise suitable, violates the Jewish law of kashrut prohibiting consumption of milk and meat products together, if the balls are eaten with chicken soup.
-The balls are dropped into a pot of salted boiling water or chicken soup, then the heat turned down to a simmer and a lid placed on the pot.
+A pareve variant uses vegetable broth as the soup base.
+The balls are dropped into a pot of salted boiling water or soup, then the heat turned down to a simmer and a lid placed on the pot.
 The balls swell during the cooking time of 20 to 30 minutes.
 Adding kosher baking powder for lightness is permissible, even for Passover.

 While the recipe is simple, there are also ready matzah ball mixes, typically to be added to beaten egg.